karmab/kcli-ztp/docs/index.md

 In the real world, we wouldn't need virtualbmc but only access through IPMI to the nodes of the install.
 The helper script is still usable in this context.

-# Initial installconfig patching
+# Initial installconfig modifications

-In this section, we do a basic patching of install-config.yaml to add mandatory elements to it
+In this section, we do a basic patching of install-config.yaml to add mandatory elements to it:

 ```
 /root/01_patch_installconfig.sh